GPUOpen-Archive/Anvil/README.md

 ------
 Currently, Anvil has been confirmed to build and work correctly under:
 - 32- and 64-bit Linux   (Ubuntu)
-- 32- and 64-bit Windows (7, 8, 10)
+- 32- and 64-bit Windows (7, 8.1, 10)

 What are Anvil's requirements?
 ------
 In order to build Anvil, you will need the following software:
 - C++11 compiler.
 - CMake
-- Vulkan SDK
+- Vulkan SDK 1.0.13.0 or newer

-To build the Anvil on Linux, additional packages should be installed:
+To build Anvil on Linux, additional packages should be installed:
 - libxcb-keysyms (For ubuntu, use "apt-get install libxcb-keysyms1-dev")

 Does Anvil work only with AMD driver?